daily-demos/twilio-daily-conversion/README.md

 This application demonstrates a migration of Twilio's Quickstart JavaScript video demo to [`daily-js`](https://docs.daily.co/reference/daily-js), Daily's Client SDK for JavaScript.

+This demo is a basic migration implementation and is not optimized for large calls.
+Daily supports large real-time calls of 1,000 active participants.
+If you're building for higher participant counts, we recommend checking out our [best practices for scaling large calls](https://docs.daily.co/guides/scaling-calls/best-practices-to-scale-large-experiences)

 ![screenshot of chat app](quickstart/public/quickstart.png)

 ## Setup Requirements